 Marit Lee, M.A.,

-Marit Lee earned both her B.A. and M.A. in psychology from California State University Humboldt, where she researched parental bonding and substance abuse, examining the relationship between attachment and addiction.
+Marit Lee has a B.A. and M.A. degree in psychology from the California State University Humboldt.
+She specializes in her research on parental bonding and substance abuse and focuses on exploring the connection between attachment and addiction.

 Kate Maddox, MA, LMFT,

 Kate Maddox received her master’s degree in psychology from Phillips Graduate University in 2013 in the marriage and family therapy program.
 Kate specializes in addiction and co-occurring disorders.
 She has worked in a wide variety of clinical settings, including residential treatment centers for drug and alcohol addiction, family counseling centers, juvenile facilities, and private practice.